Topic 1.9: Project documents

 Although this scenario is the exception, it is possible to have a perfectly documented project that somehow finds a way fail.

-Importantly, project documents should support and enable project delivery, as opposed to getting in the way of project delivery.
+Importantly, project documents should support and enable project delivery, as opposed to getting in the way.

 Sometimes the constraints of documentation can frustrate the work of the project.
 This will manifest as general inefficiency, missed opportunities and poor staff morale – don’t be overly bureaucratic!